 While the Phoenix metro area is home to a number of unique attractions and offers much in the way of outdoor recreation, the area as a whole is a bit limited in comparison to other similar sized metro areas.
 Add in 5-6 months of extreme heat and your options become even more limited.
-Besides a few gems like the Musical Instrument Museum and Scottsdale’s Museum of the West, Phoenix lacks the diversity of world class indoor attractions you find in other major cities.
-Sure, you will find plenty of shopping malls, endless theaters, endless strip malls filled with common chains, and entertainment centers like Dave & Busters, Topgolf, and Escape Room, however, these can be found in almost every major city.
+Besides a few gems like the Musical Instrument Museum and Scottsdale’s Museum of the West, Phoenix lacks the diversity of world-class indoor attractions you find in other major cities.
+Sure, you will find plenty of shopping malls, endless theaters, endless strip malls filled with common chains, and entertainment centers like Dave & Busters, Topgolf, and Escape Rooms, however, these can be found in almost every major city.

 If you want to be active in the summer as opposed to spending your days cooped up in the air conditioning, a daytrip becomes a necessity.
 While San Diego & L.A. are typically the roadtrips of choice, these trips are time consuming and expensive, especially during the summer season when everyone else is trying to flee the heat too.
 Taking advantage of more affordable summer rates at resorts is always an option, although it really is too hot to do much else besides lie in the pool all day.

 Sedona, a growing tourist hotspot just 2 hours north of Phoenix, is home to mesmerizing red rock sandstone formations, and is easily one of the most beautiful places in the entire country.
 If you only have time for one daytrip from Phoenix, Sedona is definitely the way to go for the immense beauty alone.
-I would even venture to say that if you have to choose between Sedona and Grand Canyon, Sedona definitely wins for the world class red rock scenery, amazing diversity of hikes, and picturesque drives which rival the most scenic in the country.
-Many Sedona trails are shady, particularly West Fork along the Oak Creek drive and Fay Canyon, one of Sedona’s easiest, yet most scenic hikes.
+I would even venture to say that if you have to choose between Sedona and Grand Canyon, Sedona definitely wins for the world-class red rock scenery, amazing diversity of hikes, and picturesque drives which rival the most scenic in the country.
+Many Sedona trails are shady, particularly West Fork along the Oak Creek Canyon drive and Fay Canyon, one of Sedona’s easiest, yet most scenic hikes.

 Because the altitude is a bit higher (4300 ft), the temps are slightly cooler in the summer, on average only reaching the mid-upper 90’s or so and much cooler in the morning (60’s & 70’s are the norm).
 While this may still seem pretty hot, compared to 115+, it feels drastically cooler.
 Take a drive along Oak Creek Canyon where the elevation slowly climbs 3000 feet over the course of 14 miles.
 It’s much cooler in the canyon, and more importantly, very shady with all the leafy trees.
 Near the end of the drive, near Flagstaff, the altitude climbs up to 7000 feet, the temp drops even more, and the landscape transforms into lush pine covered forests.

-Sedona is home to hundreds of miles of jaw dropping hiking trails, many of which are short & shady, and thus, perfect for summer.
-Here are 5 of my favorite easy Sedona trails to get you started.
-While more moderate in intensity, the stunning Devil’s Bridge hike is amongst the most spectacular in the state.
+Sedona is home to hundreds of miles of jaw dropping hiking trails, many of which are short & shady, and thus, perfect for summer season.
+Here are easy Sedona trails to consider.
+While more moderate in intensity, the stunning Devil’s Bridge hike is amongst the most spectacular hikes in the state.
 If you are reasonably in shape you will want to put this one near the top of your list.
-A stroll of about 2 miles leads you to the largest sandstone arch in Sedona where you will have some pretty great photo opportunities.
+A stroll of about 2 miles leads you to the largest sandstone arch in Sedona.

-Don’t worry if you are not a hiker – there are many ways to take in the breathtaking scenery including scenic drives (check out Oak Creek as well as the Red Rock Scenic Byway), swimming holes (check out Slide Rock State Park’s natural sandstone waterslides), trolley tours, and a fun little shopping/dining area known as Uptown Sedona where you can find all sorts of Southwestern restaurants, galleries, and specialty shops, all while enjoying some fabulous red rock scenery in the background.
-Jeep tours are overpriced & overrated in my opinion, although the trolley ride is a good alternative for those not interested in hiking.
+Don’t worry if you are not a hiker – there are many ways to take in the breathtaking scenery including scenic drives (check out Oak Creek as well as the Red Rock Scenic Byway), swimming holes (check out Slide Rock State Park’s natural sandstone waterslides), trolley tours, and a fun little shopping/dining area known as Uptown Sedona where you will find all sorts of Southwestern restaurants, galleries, and specialty shops, all while enjoying some fabulous red rock scenery in the background.
+Jeep tours are overpriced & overrated in my opinion.
+However, the trolley ride is a good alternative for those not interested in hiking.